Become part of a vibrant learning community and help a local adult get the education they need to pursue college or a living wage job.

-Classes meet weekday evenings at locations in Holyoke.
-(Weekday morning and afternoon classes also available!)
-We will match you with a class to fit both your schedule and interests.
+Classes are offered weekday evenings (morning and afternoon classes may also be available) We will work with you to find a class that suits your schedule, skills and interests.

 - Adult Education